OmarAK-Git/OmarAK-Git/README.md

 # Let's Get Personal
-I grew up too smart for my own good.
-Aceing external exams throughout highschool to dropping out of Engineering school, working as a server at a restaurant, and then joining an Esport team.
-My journey taught me that discipline, for me, was a state that required external pressure to induce.
-Alas, I picked up a degree, learnt how to code, and now I can say that I'm able to fully ~~bring~~ keep myself to the table.
+I grew up too smart for my own good; aceing externals throughout highschool to dropping out of engineering school, working as a manager at a restaurant, and then becoming a professional Dota 2 player.
+My journey taught me that discipline, for me, was a state of mind that required external pressures to induce.
+So here we are, I picked up a degree, learnt how to code, and now I can say that I'm finally able to fully ~~bring~~ keep myself at the table.